lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This section specifies a rule for converting from EDHOC connection identifier to OSCORE Sender/Recipient ID.
 (An identifier is Sender ID or Recipient ID depending on from which endpoint is the point of view, see Section 3.1 of {{RFC8613}}.)

-* If the EDHOC connection identifier is numeric, i.e., encoded as a CBOR integer on the wire, it is converted to a (naturally byte-string shaped) OSCORE Sender/Recipient ID equal to its CBOR encoded form.
+* If the EDHOC connection identifier is numeric, i.e., encoded as a CBOR integer on the wire, it is converted to an OSCORE Sender/Recipient ID equal to the CBOR encoding.

 For example, a numeric C_R equal to 10 (0x0A in CBOR encoding) is converted to a (typically client) Sender ID equal to 0x0A, while a numeric C_I equal to -12 (0x2B in CBOR encoding) is converted to a (typically client) Sender ID equal to 0x2B.